activecell/activecell.com/support/historical/cogs-vendor-expense.md

+---
+layout: support
+title: "Historical cost of goods sold"
+---

-Activecell makes it easy to look at historical Cost of Goods Sold (COGS) by vendor.
+Activecell makes it easy to look at historical Cost of Goods Sold (COGS).
 We provide 5 different perspectives so that it is easy to visualize your data however you find most useful.

 ### Leaderboard perspective